wsams/wixir/README.md

 http://localhost:4000/

 See https://hexdocs.pm/phoenix/ecto.html for information on creating schemas and working with Ecto.
+Also see [this document](https://hexdocs.pm/phoenix/deployment.html#handling-of-your-application-secrets) for information on using environment variables and securing secrets in production.
+Currently the `create-new-db-app.sh` script only configures `config/dev.exs` to use environment variables pulled in from `.env` and defined in `docker-compose.yml`.

 ## Create new schemas and run migrations